alex-kings/brio-project/PROGRESS.md

 Added a circle to each figure, encompassing all the OBBS in that figure to make a much more efficient collision detection system.

 ![Bounding circle](./progression_images/Bounding_circle.png "Bounding circle around E track")

+_8/01/2023_ **BACKEND CORE**
+Add a test for rails in between the validation connectors before validating the track.
+Can talk about how to test if there are pieces in between the two validation connectors: this is done by virtually drawing a line between the two connectors and testing if there is any placed piece that has an OBB that intersects that line.